stuntrally/stuntrally3/docs/VehicleEditing.md

 For example if you wanted to move front wheels further, you'd need to change all 1.28 occurences here to something bigger eg. 1.35.

-_TODO: show spheres in game for those points .._
+_TODO: show 3d spheres with axes in game for those points .._

 _restitution - no idea if it works.._